djcooke/compendium/collections/_pt_051_enemies/beetle.md

     description: "instant"
   - name: Rhino Guard
     potency: n/a
-    description: "grants evasion up (30s) to self; used when HP falls below 50%, but not until 20 seconds after pull.
+    description: "grants evasion up (30s) to self; used below 50% HP, but not until 20 seconds after pull.
 Can be interrupted"
 ---